 The Primary Troubleshooting focuses on connectivity issues between Roku Streaming Player and the TV.
 Make certain that the Roku Player has a direct connection to the TV and is not routed through an Audio Video Receiver (AVR).
-Disconnection of AVR is an essential step to rule out any problems with AVR device that may be the root cause for this issue.
+Disconnection of AVR is an essential step to rule out any problems with AVR devices that may be the root cause of this issue.

 Incorrect Input or Source Selection on the Television

-One of the most simplest and usual mistake that users do is the incorrect selection of Input or Source on their TV and disregard the precise port to which the Roku player is connected.
-The Modern TV’s have various input ports for connecting numerous players and gaming consoles which confuses the users in selecting the exact port where the Roku Streaming device is connected.
+One of the simplest and usual mistakes that users do is the incorrect selection of Input or Source on their TV and disregard the precise port to which the Roku player is connected.
+Modern TVs have various input ports for connecting numerous players and gaming consoles which confuses the users in selecting the exact port where the Roku Streaming device is connected.